Conjugacy theorems for loop reductive group schemes and Lie algebras: Introduction

 \section{Introduction}

-Let $\dg$ be a split simple finite dimensional Lie algebra over a field $k$ of characteristic $0.$ From the work of Cartan and Killing one knows that $\dg$ is determined by its root system.
+Let $\dg$ be a split simple finite-dimensional Lie algebra over a field $k$ of characteristic $0.$ From the work of Cartan and Killing one knows that $\dg$ is determined by its root system.
 The problem, of course, is that a priori the type of the root system may depend on the choice of split Cartan subalgebra.
-One of the most elegant ways of establishing that this does not happen, hence that the type of the root system is an invariant of $\dg,$ is the conjugacy theorem of split Cartan subalgebras due to Chevalley: All split Cartan subalgebras of $\dg$ are conjugate under the adjoint action of $\dG(k)$ where $\dG$ is the split simply connected group corresponding to $\dg.$
+One of the most elegant ways of establishing that this does not happen, hence that the type of the root system is an invariant of $\dg,$ is the conjugacy theorem of split Cartan subalgebras due to Chevalley: all split Cartan subalgebras of $\dg$ are conjugate under the adjoint action of $\dG(k)$ where $\dG$ is the split simply connected group corresponding to $\dg.$

 Variations of this theme are to be found on the seminal work of Peterson and Kac on conjugacy of ``Cartan subalgebras" for symmetrizable Kac-Moody Lie algebras \cite{PK}.
-Except for the toroidal case, nothing is known about conjugacy for extended affine Lie algebras (EALAs for short); a fascinating class of algebras which can be thought as higher nullity analogues of the affine algebras.
-The philosophy that we follow is motivated by two assumptions:
+Except for the toroidal case, nothing is known about conjugacy for extended affine Lie algebras (EALAs for short); a fascinating class of algebras which can be thought of as higher nullity analogues of the affine algebras.

+The aim of this paper is two-fold.
+First, to show the existence and conjugacy of what we call Borel-Mostow subalgebras; an important class of ``Cartan subalgebras'' of multiloop algebras (Borel-Mostow subalgebras are rather special.
+A general conjugacy result fails, as we show in \S 9).
+As an application of conjugacy we show that the root system attached to a Lie torus is an invariant (see Theorem~\ref{invariant}).
+Second, it turns out that to solve the conjugacy problem we are, out of necessity, faced with the classification problem of loop reductive group schemes over a Laurent polynomials ring $R_n=k[t_1^{\pm 1},\ldots,t_n^{\pm 1}]$.
+Our second main result provides us with a local-global principle for classification of loop torsors over $R_n$, a result that we believe is of its own interest.
+The case $n=1$ was done in our paper \cite{CGP} and here we consider the general case.
+For details and precise statements we refer to \S\S\ref{Acyclicity1} and \ref{Acyclicity2}.